-4.1.2 Intermunicipal Development Plans
+4.1.2 Intermunicipal Development Plans Planning

-- Where appropriate, intermunicipal development plans shall be prepared and adopted in collaboration with an adjacent municipality to enhance co-operative working relationships and to address issues of mutual interest. - Intermunicipal development plans shall be prepared in accordance with the Municipal Government Act. - An adopted intermunicipal development plan shall provide guidance for referral requirements and communication, with regard to matters within the plan area. - The County will continue to communicate and consult with First Nations neighbours on mutual planning matters. - New or amended Intermunicipal development plans should reflect the goals and policies of the MDP.
+- Where appropriate, intermunicipal development plans shall be prepared and adopted in collaboration with an adjacent municipality to enhance co-operative working relationships and to address issues of mutual interest. - Intermunicipal development plans shall be prepared in accordance with the Municipal Government Act. - An adopted intermunicipal development plan shall provide guidance for referral requirements and communication, with regard to matters within the plan area. - The County will continue to communicate and consult with First Nations neighbours on mutual planning matters.

+When preparing new or amendinged existing intermunicipal development plans, consideration should be made to reflect the goals and policies of the MDP.